leofds/notes/README.md

 ## Ignoring files with .gitignore

 File with the files and directory that will be ignored.
-The file **.gitignore** must be on the root directory ot the repository.
+The file **.gitignore** must be in the root directory of the repository.

 **.gitignore** example file
 ```